US-listed · NYSE Arca · FIF-eligible (above NZ$50K)

 TZA is the US-listed ticker for Direxion Daily Small Cap Bear 3X Shares, issued by Direxion.
 Designed to deliver -3× the daily return of the Russell 2000 Index.
 Inverse-leveraged: profits if small-caps fall.
 Daily rebalancing produces severe decay over multi-day holds.
 TER is 0.94% per year.

-Where can I buy TZA from New Zealand?
+Where to buy TZA from New Zealand

-NZ tax
+NZ tax treatment

 How is TZA taxed for NZ investors?